 Creating a file geodatabase involves creating a special file folder on disk using ArcGIS.
 Create a file geodatabase using one of the following methods:

-- From the Catalog pane in ArcGIS Pro
+- Use the New File Geodatabase option in the Catalog pane in ArcGIS Pro.

 - Start ArcGIS Pro and open the Catalog pane, if necessary.